 Understanding PM2.5 Health Advisory levels

-Active children and adults, and people with lung disease, such as asthma, should avoid prolonged or heavy exertion outdoors.
-Everyone else, especially children, should reduce prolonged or heavy exertion outdoors.
+Unhealthy (55.5–150.4 µg/m3) Children, older adults, active people, and people with heart or lung disease (such as asthma) should avoid prolonged or heavy exertion outdoors.
+Everyone else should reduce prolonged or heavy exertion outdoors.

-Active children and adults, and people with lung disease, such as asthma, should avoid all outdoor exertion.
-Everyone else, especially children, should avoid prolonged or heavy exertion outdoors.
+Very Unhealthy (150.5–250.4 µg/m3) Children, older adults, active people, and people with heart or lung disease (such as asthma) should avoid all outdoor exertion.
+Everyone else should avoid prolonged or heavy exertion outdoors.